measure-sh/measure/docs/hosting/README.md

 Once installation is complete, you'll be presented with the Measure configuration wizard.

 For the first prompt, it'll ask for a namespace for your company or team.
 This typically will be your company or team's name.
-If trying out individually, feel free to set any anonymous name.
+If trying out individually, feel free to set any name.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/70e5aa2c-8916-4b84-930a-e57a5c020e2a" alt="Measure Configuration Wizard" />